euroteamoutreach/euroteamoutreach.org/source/blog/articles/2019-07-onward-and-upward.html.markdown

 Cornelius and the guys work to install the new brake cylinder.
 {: .caption-text .article-image__caption}

 Over and over again it has been amazing to see the hand of God at work while we have been over here in Ukraine!
 For me it has been an great experience to work with a team alongside Joshua and Nathan and be able to learn about missions.
-I've especially enjoyed learning how they us the correspondence course to reach people and how they are incorporating the use of the internet to preach the Gospel!
+I've especially enjoyed learning how they use the correspondence course to reach people and how they are incorporating the use of the internet to preach the Gospel!
 Onwards for Christ!

 May God bless y'all.